safing/docs/docs/portmaster/advanced-inspection.md

 In order to better secure you from attacks and ensure that connections are genuine, the Portmaster supports packet inspection.
 The Portmaster will never break any encryption or weaken it - on the contrary - this system is designed to ensure and enforce good, valid and secure connections.

 This framework allows to easily plug in new modules that check for various kinds of network attacks or verify connections.
+Here we are the modules that come with the Portmaster:

 ## TLS Verification {% include code_ref.html godoc-portmaster="firewall/inspection/tls" github-portmaster="firewall/inspection/tls" %}